 I’ve come across women who have decided that they can only succeed by being big, bad, tough businesswomen.
 That’s simply not true!
 Women can be great manipulators in business.
 Ha, is this YOU?

 Manipulation is considered crafty or even deceitful, and that’s one definition of the word.
-It also means to handle a situation easily and skillfully —that’s the kind of manipulation I’m talking about.
+It also means handling a situation easily and skillfully —that’s the kind of manipulation I’m talking about.
 When I see women operate as if they’re nasty or mean, I’m tempted to say, “Do you know how easy things would be for you if you used a little manipulation?”
 Are you one of these types of Business Women?